patrickgunnar/pixelance/README.md

 1. Ensure your MongoDB database is running.
 2. Update the MONGODB_URL in the .env file with your database credentials.

-## Updating Next.js Configuration for Remote Image Patterns
+## Updating Next Configuration for Remote Image Patterns

 To ensure your images are displayed correctly, you need to configure your URL in the Next.js settings.
 Follow these steps: